pghvlaans/sbotools/man/post-release/sboinstall.1.md

 **-r\|\--nointeractive**

-Bypass all user prompts and all dependency resolution for the requested SlackBuilds.
+Bypass all user prompts for the requested SlackBuilds.
+Dependency resolution will be bypassed as well except for **\--mass-rebuild** and **\--reverse-rebuild**.
 Unless it is obvious that dependency resolution and build options are not required, consider using a template instead.

+If an operation with **\--nointeractive** would install an in-tree *\_SBo* package in place of a package without this tag, a warning message with a default "no" option will appear.

 **-R\|\--norequirements**